Stocks in Summary:

 A company can decide to either take the money it earns and reinvest it in new projects to further increase net income, or they can decide to pass a portion of this money to shareholders in the form of a dividend.
 Dividends are declared on a per share basis (for example $0.50 paid per share) and are normally paid to investors on a quarterly basis.
 Not all companies pay a dividend since they may see a better use of their money by reinvesting this cash into their business (normally seen in smaller/newer companies and technology firms), thus hopefully providing for a gain in earnings per share down the road.

 When a company increases their earnings per share or increases their prospects for growth, the value of each share will likely increase.
 This gain in share price is known as a capital gain and is a primary source of return for stock investors when they sell shares in the future for more then what they purchased them for.
-This type of gain receives a tax advantage when investors hold their shares for longer than one year (providing for “long-term capital gains”) and the gain is generally taxed only at 15 percent by the federal government (higher tax rates can apply if your annual income is above $200,000).
+This type of gain receives a tax advantage when investors hold their shares for longer than one year (providing for “long-term capital gains”) and the gain is generally taxed only at 15% by the federal government (higher tax rates can apply if your annual income is above certain limits).
 Gains in share price received in a stock holding that was held for less than one year long (“short-term capital gains”) do not receive this advantage and the gain is instead taxed at your marginal tax bracket.
-Dividend income is also generally taxed at the lower fixed rate of 15 percent.
+Dividend income is also generally taxed at the lower fixed rate of 15%.
 Both sources of return in stock investing are generally taxed at a lower rate compared to all the other investment choices we have reviewed thus far (thus leaving you with more money!).

 Let’s go through an example to show a key difference between stock and fixed-income investing based on “Company X”: